LGBT Foundation

-LGBT Foundation (formerly known as The Lesbian & Gay Foundation) is a national charity based in Manchester with a wide portfolio of services.
-With a history dating back to 1975, it campaigns for a fair and equal society where all lesbian, gay, bisexual and trans (LGBTQ) people are able to reach their full potential.
-They support over 40,000 people directly every year, and a further 600,000 online.
-They provide direct services and resources to more LGBT people than any other charity of its kind in the UK.
+LGBT Foundation, formerly known as The Lesbian & Gay Foundation, is a national charity based in Manchester focused on lesbian, gay, bisexual and trans (LGBTQ) rights and support.
+Founded in 1975, they support over 40,000 people directly every year, and a further 600,000 online.
+The charity services including substance misuse, domestic abuse, sexual health testing, talking therapies, wellbeing, community safety, trans advocacy, support for LGBTQ+ armed forces/veterans, and the Indigo Gender Service.

-The charity is governed by a board of trustees from a variety of backgrounds and with a wide variety of skills and qualifications.
-The trustees are supported by a Chief Executive, Deputy Chief Executive, Director of Operations, Director of Development and four Deputy Directors who oversee directorates for Delivery, Inclusion, Income Generation and Finance.
-The charity provides a broad range of support services including substance misuse, domestic abuse, sexual health testing, talking therapies, wellbeing, community safety, trans advocacy, LGBTQ+ armed forces/veterans, and the Indigo Gender Service.

 History

 The origin of the LGBT Foundation was in the Manchester Lesbian and Gay Switchboard Services (MLGSS), which began on 2 January 1975 when six gay men got together to provide an information and support service for the growing number of gay men coming out following the decriminalisation of homosexuality in 1967.
-The line ran from 7 to 9pm each evening with calls being taken about a wide range of issues.
-Over the decades, the services broadened out to include counselling, group work and email support.
+The line ran from 7-9pm each evening.
+Gradually, services diversified to include counselling, group work and email support.

 In April 2000, MLGSS unified with Healthy Gay Manchester (HGM) to form the Lesbian & Gay Foundation (LGF).
-Drawing upon experience gained from MeSMAC Manchester, HGM was formed in 1994 by Paul Martin OBE (current Chief Executive of LGBT Foundation), and Gerard Gudgion with a clear aim to reduce the incidence of HIV infection through sex between men.
-Famed for its ground-breaking approach to safer sex campaigning, HGM was a pioneering gay men's health organisation offering free condoms and personal lubricant, counselling, services, groups and volunteering opportunities such as condom packing evenings.
+Drawing upon experience gained from MeSMAC Manchester, HGM was formed in 1994 by Paul Martin OBE, who is the Chief Executive of LGBT Foundation, and Gerard Gudgion with the aim to reduce the incidence of HIV infection through sex between men.
+It offered free condoms and personal lubricant, counselling, services, groups and volunteering opportunities such as condom packing evenings.
 In April 2015, the LGF adopted the name LGBT Foundation.